2023 Solar Incentives Guide for Passaic, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you've signed a net metering agreement with your Passaic utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this credit is dollar-for-dollar, while in other places you may get refunded a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
+If you've signed a net metering agreement with your Passaic utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in other places you might be refunded a percentage of the value.

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specific percentage of your solar system's cost.

-To best understand how the ITC will apply to you, speak to your local Passaic solar panel installer and request more information.
+To understand exactly how much money the ITC could save you, speak with your local Passaic solar panel installer.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Now, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 can qualify for a 30% tax credit.
-This credit amount will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
+With the new provisions, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 can qualify for a 30% tax credit.
+The amount of the credit will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to reach out to your local Passaic solar panel company with your questions.
+Your local Passaic solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

 There are more than just federal solar incentives; tax credits, rebates and more are often offered at the state and local level.
-Some incentives are ongoing, while others might only be available for a limited time.
-Solar incentives might be offered by the New Jersey government, or by your county or municipality.
+These incentives — which might be handled by your county or municipality, or by the state of New Jersey — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Passaic